-- teach students with disabilities effectively Yes - participate as a member of individualized education program teams
+- teach students with disabilities effectively Yes - participate as a member of individualized education program teams Yes - teach students who are limited English proficient effectively Yes

-Voc

-- teach students who are limited English proficient effectively

-Yes

-Provide a description of how your program prepares general education teachers to teach students with disabilities effectively, including training related to participation as a member of individualized education program teams, as defined in section 614(d)(1)(B) of the Individuals with DisabilitiesEducation Act, and to effectively teach students who are limited English proficient.
+Provide a description of how your program prepares general education teachers to teach students with disabilities effectively, including training related to participation as a member of individualized education program teams, as defined in section 614(d)(1)(B) of the Individuals with Disabilities Education Act, and to effectively teach students who are limited English proficient.
 Include planning activities and a timeline if any of the three elements listed above are not currently in place.

-All candidates participate in faculty-led workshops that help them understand the history of special education and special education legislation in this country including Section 504 of the Rehabilitation Act, PL 94-142, and the most recent renditions of IDEA.
+All candidates participate in faculty-led workshops that help them understand the history of special education and special education legislation in this country including Section 504 of the Rehabilitation Act, PL 94-142, and the most recent renditions of IDEIA.
 In addition, candidates learn the definitions of the major disabilities found in general education classrooms, the characteristics and signals of those disabilities, and strategies classroom teachers can implement to support the learning of students with those disabilities.
-As part of this work, teacher candidates learn about their roles and responsibilities re referring students for assessment for service under either Sec.
-540 or IDEA, participation in IEP meetings, responsibilities for enacting IEPs, roles in implementing RTI, and roles in collaborating with other school personnel to serve students.
-Candidates explore how to integrate effective instruction for students with disabilities through the use of differentiated instruction that meets the needs of particular types of disabilities.
-In addition, the candidates required project for demonstrating a positive impact on student learning includes effectively working with students with disabilities.
+As part of this work, teacher candidates learn about their roles and responsibilities for enacting IEPs, roles in implementing RTI, and roles in collaborating with other school personnel to serve students.
+Candidates explore how to integrate effective instruction for students with disabilities througb the use of differentiated instruction that meets the needs of particular types of disabilities.
+In addition, the candidates' required project for demonstrating a positive impact on student learning includes effectively working with students with disabilities.

-Learning to work effectively with students who have limited English efficiency occurs through faculty-directed workshops that explore first and second language acquisition and effective methods for supporting student success in literacy development and content knowledge development.
+Learning to work effectively with students who bave limited English proficiency occurs through faculty-directed workshops that explore first and second language acquisition and effective methods for supporting student success in literacy development and content knowledge development.
 Part of this work occurs specifically in elementary and secondary reading and language arts methods classes; part in classes directed at content area reading; and part in whole group activities that explore effective programs.